fintech-systems/yodlee-api/ERRORS.md

 Where encountered

-After a long time using Bankystatement on local, running art yodlee:get-accounts first didn't have the right API key and now apparently it's not like the JWT token# yodlee-php-api
+After a long time using an application on local, running art yodlee:get-accounts first didn't have the right API key and thereafter it wasn't liking the JWT token # yodlee-api

 Be mindful of `Invalid token in authorization header` because it could indicate a generic problem with your user accessing the API, e.g. when they have been deleted.